kiboschool/course-mathematical-thinking/src/homework/problem-sets/overview.md

 **General instructions**:
 -  You may collaborate with up to 1 peer, make sure to include it explicitly in your submission.
 -  Show your work.
 Direct answers will not be accepted.
+-  Each submission is worth 5% of your final grade, for a total of 45%.

 **Problem Sets**:
 - [Week 1](week1.md)